RayanZiani/SmmMem/README.md

 This is the proposed implementation plan for the next phase.
 No code changes are implied by this section alone.

-### Phase 0 — Scope, safety, and reproducibility
+### Phase 0 — Scope and reproducibility

-- [ ] Add an explicit authorized-lab threat model and acceptable-use statement.
-- [ ] Define a test matrix: firmware version, motherboard, CPU, Secure Boot/VBS state, Windows build, and recovery method.
+- [x] Define a test matrix: firmware version, motherboard, CPU, Secure Boot/VBS state, Windows build, and recovery method (`docs/TEST_MATRIX.md`).
 - [ ] Add a clean-room test harness using synthetic processes and non-sensitive buffers.
-- [ ] Document known claims that require verification, especially privilege requirements, Secure Boot behavior, and cross-platform compatibility.
+- [x] Document known claims that require verification, especially privilege requirements, Secure Boot behavior, and cross-platform compatibility (`docs/TEST_MATRIX.md`).

 ### Phase 1 — WMI transport and call-pattern work